derekoneil/ContainerNativeDevelopmentWithOKE/workshops/container-native-development/LabGuide200.md

 - During provisioning, Terraform generated a `kubeconfig` file that will authenticate you to the cluster.
 Let's configure and start the kubectl proxy server to make sure our cluster is accessible.

 - First, you will need to install `kubectl`, the Kubernetes command line interface, to interact with Kubernetes from your local machine.
+If you are using an Oracle-provided client image, this step has been done for you.
+You can move on to the next instruction.
 Install it by following the instructions for your OS in the **[Kubernetes docs](https://kubernetes.io/docs/tasks/tools/install-kubectl/)**.

 - Next, you will need to set an environment variable to point `kubectl` to the location of your Terraform-generated `kubeconfig` file.
 Then you can start the Kubernetes proxy server, which will let you view the cluster dashboard at a localhost URL.